The Forgotten City: Reception

-Rock Paper Shotgun enjoyed the writing, but criticized how the player talked to characters, "when you go up to someone to interact, it then cuts to a view of their upper body, with a pause while they turn to face you or settle into their talking pose.
+Rock Paper Shotgun enjoyed the writing but criticized how the player talked to characters, "when you go up to someone to interact, it then cuts to a view of their upper body, with a pause while they turn to face you or settle into their talking pose.
 It's only a couple of seconds, but it's a couple of seconds every.
 Single.
 Time."
 GameSpot liked the progression the player had within the loop, writing, "It's satisfying the first time you find these solutions, but even more so when you see how each one acts as a piece of the larger puzzle, opening new avenues for you to investigate in the process."
-Eurogamer praised the connections each individual mystery had to each other "The time loop itself leads to some wonderful stuff, though, linking itself into puzzles in ingenious ways".
-PC Gamer liked the way the player could bend the game's morality system, but criticized the combat as clunky and uninteresting, saying there was a "sequence where I had to skulk through a ruined palace filled with creepy animated statues...
+Eurogamer praised the connections each individual mystery had to each other, and stated, "The time loop itself leads to some wonderful stuff, though, linking itself into puzzles in ingenious ways," PC Gamer liked the way the player could bend the game's morality system but criticized the combat as clunky and uninteresting, saying there was a "sequence where I had to skulk through a ruined palace filled with creepy animated statues ...
 It was chilling at first, but those weird statues running towards me over and over quickly got repetitive."

 Push Square wrote similarly and gave the game 7/10 stars, concluding, "With the interesting time loop mechanic creating further situations full of comedy and intrigue, settling down across a few evenings with The Forgotten City will delight.
 We just wish the combat was either improved or not there at all, and the technical setbacks weren't quite so rampant."
-Game Informer felt that "The Forgotten City does a great job making you feel like a skillful sleuth, pushing you to run across town with sizzling leads," but criticized how the janky character movements and facial expressions prevented the player from being able to deduce vital information.
-Adventure Gamers gave the title 5/5 stars, and called it "a truly excellent mystery adventure", writing, "...[The Forgotten City] gives you the freedom to investigate, explore and make choices on your own terms, while the quality of the script will have you fully invested in getting to the bottom of the Golden Rule breaker," but criticized the overabundance of backtracking.
+Game Informer felt that "The Forgotten City does a great job making you feel like a skillful sleuth, pushing you to run across town with sizzling leads", whilst criticizing how the janky character movements and facial expressions prevented the player from being able to deduce vital information.
+Adventure Gamers gave the title 5/5 stars, and called it "a truly excellent mystery adventure", writing, "[The Forgotten City] gives you the freedom to investigate, explore and make choices on your own terms, while the quality of the script will have you fully invested in getting to the bottom of the Golden Rule breaker", although it criticized the overabundance of backtracking.